As virus lockdown eases, Italy ponders what went wrong

 Since only those showing strong symptoms were being tested because Lombardy’s labs couldn’t process any more, these family doctors didn’t know if they themselves were positive, much less their patients.

-The doctors also had no guidelines on when to admit the sick or refer them to specialists.
-And being outside the hospital system, they didn’t have the same access to protective equipment.
+The doctors also had no guidelines on when to admit the sick or refer them to specialists and didn’t have the same access to protective equipment as hospitals.

 Some 20,000 Italian medical personnel have been infected and 150 doctors have died.

-Note: A previous version of this story corrected the spelling of Attilio Fontana’s first name.